mattrdiamond/React-contact-list/README.md

 # React Contacts App

-This repo is part of an in-class project from the Udacity React Nanodegree.
+This repo is part of an in-class project for the Udacity React Nanodegree.

 ## Project Setup